-And despite its location in the Tom Bradley International Terminal (TBIT), the AMEX Centurion Lounge will also be accessible to passengers jetting out from terminals 4 through to 8 – including those on domestic US flights – via the 'airside' TBIT Connector walkway, without the need to go back through security.
+However, the AMEX Centurion Lounge LAX is also accessible to passengers jetting out from terminals 4 through to 8 – including those on domestic US flights – via the 'airside' TBIT Connector walkway, without the time, headache and hassle of going back through security.

 Entry to American Express Centurion Lounges requires an American Express Platinum Charge Card, Business Platinum Card, Corporate Platinum Card issued directly by AMEX in any country, including Australia, or of course the exclusive invitation-only Centurion Card or Business Centurion Card.